Washi1337/AsmResolver/docs/dotnet/advanced-pe-image-building.rst

     module.Write(@"C:\Path\To\Output\Binary.exe", imageBuilder);

 Alternatively, it is possible to call the ``CreateImage`` method directly.
-This allows for inspecting all build artifacts, as well as post processing of the constructed PE image before it is written to the disk.
+This allows for inspecting all build artifacts, as well as post-processing of the constructed PE image before it is written to the disk.

 .. code-block:: csharp